software-mansion/scarb/website/docs/extensions/testing.md

 test = "snforge test"
 ```

-Do not forget to properly set up Starknet Forge in your project beforehand.
+Do not forget to properly set up Starknet Foundry in your project beforehand.

 ## Using multiple test runners